Home » Cats » Spraying and Toileting

 As a cat owner, dealing with their indoor toileting or spraying can be difficult, especially when you’ve provided your cat with appropriate places to go to the toilet.

-Cats are sensitive beings, who can become easily stressed by changes in their home and/or local neighbourhood environment.
-Underlying stress, such as anxieties caused by things outside or inside the home, and underlying physological causes often contribute to indoor toileting and spraying.
+Cats are sensitive animals who can become easily stressed by changes in their environment.
+Underlying stress, such as anxieties caused by things outside or inside the home, and underlying physiological causes often contribute to indoor toileting and spraying.

 Cat toileting in garden